 Mr. Rupe’s practice embraces every aspect of employment law: day-to-day counseling, training, administrative agency proceedings, civil litigation, and trials.
 His years of experience defending claims of discrimination, retaliation, wrongful termination, civil rights violations, and wage and hour class and collective actions, cause employers to seek him out for representation in state and federal courts across the United States.
 His practice is national: from Los Angeles to Portland, Maine, Minneapolis to Brownsville, he has maintained an active employment law trial practice for nearly 40 years.
 He chairs Kutak Rock law firm’s National Employment Practice Group.

-Oral argument and advocacy are two of Mr. Rupe’s strengths; he is often retained to handle appellate arguments after previous counsel received unfavorable rulings or verdicts by trial courts.
+Oral argument and advocacy are two of Mr. Rupe’s strengths; he is often retained to handle appellate arguments after previous counsel receives unfavorable rulings or verdicts by trial courts.

-In his public speaking and writing, Mr. Rupe shares his experience with executives, lawyers and human resource professionals.
-He speaks frequently on the topics of ethics, sex harassment and a variety of workplace issues.
-His monthly articles in Workforce Management magazine are read by employers across the country.
-He is a contributing author to the Kansas Bar Association’s Employment Law Handbook and the Annual Survey of Law, two widely distributed handbooks on employment and discrimination topics.
+Mr. Rupe shares his knowledge and know-how through public speaking and writing.
+He speaks frequently to executives, lawyers and human resource professionals on a variety of workplace and legal issues.
+He is a contributing author to Defense Research Institute publications and the Kansas Bar Association’s Employment Law Handbook and the Annual Survey of Law, and contributes regularly to other legal and human resources publications.